 Here are just some of the conditions that hypnosis can help you with.

-Agoraphobia, alcohol addiction, anorexia nervosa, anxiety, asthma, bed wetting,binge drinking, blushing (Erythrophobia) , stammering, bruxism, bulimia, confidence, eating disorders, emotions, eczema, embarrassment, emotional pain, exam nerves, excessive drinking, fears, fear of flying, hair pulling, hot flushes, high blood pressure, impotence, insomnia, interview nerves, IBS - irritable bowel syndrome, migraine, motivation, nail biting, panic attacks, performance anxiety, phobias, physical pain, poor self image,presentation skills, PTSD - post traumatic stress disorder, psoriasis, psychogenic infertility, public speaking, sexual problems, shyness, stammering, stop smoking, snoring, sports performance, speech problems, stress, trauma, vaginismus, weight control, weight loss.
+Agoraphobia, alcohol addiction, anorexia nervosa, anxiety, asthma, bed wetting, binge drinking, blushing (Erythrophobia) , stammering, bruxism, bulimia, confidence, eating disorders, emotions, eczema, embarrassment, emotional pain, exam nerves, excessive drinking, fears, fear of flying, female sexual problems,hair pulling, hot flushes, high blood pressure, impotence, insomnia, interview nerves, IBS - irritable bowel syndrome, migraine, motivation, nail biting, panic attacks, performance anxiety, phobias, physical pain, poor self image,presentation skills, PTSD - post traumatic stress disorder, psoriasis, psychogenic infertility, public speaking, sexual problems, shyness, stammering, stop smoking, snoring, sports performance, speech problems, stress, trauma, vaginismus, weight control, weight loss.